-Q: What is the format for the presentation of the VNRs at the 2020 HLPF?
+Q: What is the format for the presentation of the VNRs at the 2022 HLPF?

-As was the case for the VNRs presented in previous years (2016-2019), it is expected that countries will utilize either a panel or individual format.
+As was the case for the VNRs presented in previous years (2016-2021), it is expected that countries will utilize either a panel or individual format.
 In the panel format, the countries in a VNR session (between two and four) each make their presentation.
 Once all countries in the session have presented, questions are posed to the presenting countries.
 In the individual format, a single country presents, followed by questions from countries in the audience, as well as from Major Groups and other Stakeholders.
-Regardless of the format, countries presenting for the first time have fifteen minutes to present and fifteen minutes to interact with participants.
+Regardless of the format, countries presenting for the first time have ten minutes to present and twenty minutes to interact with participants.
 This is then followed by the next VNR country in that VNR session.
-Countries presenting a VNR for the second time or third time will present in a panel format, with ten minutes to present and ten minutes for Q&A.
+Countries presenting a VNR for the second time, and subsequent times will present in a panel format, with ten minutes to present and fifteen minutes for Q&A.

-In 2019, presentations were made mostly by government representatives, but in some cases also by members of civil society, youth representatives and the private sector as part of the official delegation.
+In 2020 and 2021, presentations were made mostly by government representatives, but in some cases also by members of civil society, youth representatives and the private sector as part of the official delegation.
 Use can be made of slide presentations (PowerPoint) and short films.
 However, it is up to the countries to decide on their format of presentation.

-Q: What can countries expect after participating in voluntary national reviews at the 2020 HLPF?
+Q: What can countries expect after participating in voluntary national reviews at the 2022 HLPF?

-The implementation of the SDGS should build on the VNR presentation at the HLPF.
+The implementation of the SDGs should build on the VNR presentation at the HLPF.
 After the presentation, lessons learned and outcomes of the VNR process can be fed into national-level follow-up and review processes.
 Participating countries are encouraged to continue engaging in the peer-learning exercises within relevant VNR networks, fostering an environment of mutual support, and to apply lessons learned to the implementation of the 2030 Agenda at their national and local levels.

-It is anticipated that a synthesis report will be prepared by the Secretariat after the 2020 HLPF, highlighting good practices and lessons learned from the VNR countries as was done in previous years.
-The factual summary of the discussions at the HLPF, prepared by the President of ECOSOC in consultation with the Bureau, will also reflect key points from the presentation of the VNRs and will provide some recommendations [See President's summary from 2019 HLPF].
+It is anticipated that a synthesis report will be prepared by the Secretariat after the 2022 HLPF, highlighting good practices and lessons learned from the VNR countries as was done in previous years.
+The factual summary of the discussions at the HLPF, prepared by the President of ECOSOC in consultation with the Bureau, will also reflect key points from the presentation of the VNRs and will provide some recommendations [See The Summary by the President of ECOSOC from the 2021 HLPF].